Skip to content

 • Magnesium deficiency: Excess calcium from over-liming competes with magnesium uptake, leaving grass starved of this essential nutrient even when magnesium is present in the soil.

-• Stunted root growth: Highly alkaline soil disrupts the biological activity of beneficial soil microbes and earthworms, reducing the organic matter breakdown that feeds deep root systems.
+• Stunted root growth: Highly alkaline soil disrupts beneficial soil microbes and earthworms, reducing the organic-matter breakdown that feeds deep root systems.

-Important: Never apply lime to a dormant, stressed, or wet lawn.
-Lime applied to wet grass blades can cause chemical burn and blade damage.
+⚠️ Important: Never apply lime to a dormant, stressed, or wet lawn.
+Lime on wet grass blades causes chemical burn.
 Always apply to a dry, actively growing lawn.

 I have been gardening since I was 15 years old.
 Now in my 30s, I have worked with everything from clay-heavy vegetable beds to sandy loam lawn areas.

-But the lesson that stuck with me longest came from an over-liming mistake I made in my own backyard.
+But the lesson that stuck with me longest came from an over-liming mistake in my own backyard.

-Without testing my soil pH first — my biggest mistake — I applied a full bag of granular lime across my 600-square-foot lawn in one go.
+Without testing my soil pH first I applied a full bag of granular lime across my 600-square-foot lawn in one go.

 The fix took an entire season: I applied elemental sulfur to the affected areas in small doses, watered regularly, and waited.
-By autumn the grass had largely recovered, but I lost a summer of good lawn growth.
+By autumn the grass had largely recovered but I lost a whole summer of good lawn growth.

 How Much Lime Should You Add to Your Lawn?